-Since the birth of Me Too and #BabaeAko, significant progress has been made in the fight against sexual assault and violence.
+Since the birth of Me Too and #BabaeAko, significant progress has been made in the fight against sexual assault, rape victim blaming, and violence.
 The two movements, echoed by equally powerful dialogues like “Don’t Tell Me How To Dress” and #HijaAko in 2020, have sparked a global reckoning, where there is now an urgent need to take stock of what’s long been going on in entire industries, institutions and nearly every nook and cranny of society.

 But the post-#MeToo era face-to-face with the prolonged quarantine period (among other things) has revealed that the work is far from over.
 “We now have what the United Nations describes as a shadow pandemic happening behind closed doors and in closed spaces,” shares Marla Alvarez, the Diversity and Inclusion Lead of Thomson Reuters Manila.
 “The UN Population Fund sees that the coronavirus lockdown could lead to up to a 20% surge in domestic violence worldwide as victims remain trapped at home with their abusers and as their movements remain restricted.”

 In the Philippines, cases of online child sex abuse have even tripled during the COVID-19 pandemic.
 “These are criminal acts for which the quarantine provides the perfect cover,” adds Alvarez, also noting the marked increase in reports of sexual harassment and domestic violence with the PNP Women’s Health Desk.
 “Meanwhile, outside the home, violence against women and children take the form of sexual harassment and rape.”

 In the midst of offenses like this, the victims––and not their perpetrators––are still largely held accountable for the crime committed against them.